Louisiana Eastern Railroad: History

 Paulsen Spence, an entrepreneur who had patented steam valves, started a gravel industry in 1947, with a rail spur leading to an area which he had named "Sharon Junction" where the spur connected to the Illinois Central Railroad's main line.
 This spur, known as the Comite Southern, was operated using retired steam locomotives and served as the basis for the Louisiana Eastern.

 In 1950, Spence purchased another industrial spur, known as the Gulf & Eastern Railroad, which also served a gravel plant and connected to the Illinois Central at Shiloh, Louisiana.
 This line had been formed in 1946 and already operated a retired steam locomotive.

-These two lines had been combined under the title of the Louisiana Eastern Railroad, and were soon upgraded, with heavier rails and reconfigured switches.
-Throughout the 1950s, Spence had continued to collect steam locomotives that had been retired from main line railroads when they started to switch to diesel motive power.
-Over thirty steam locomotives of various designs had been acquired for the road, transporting gravel to the Illinois Central and providing occasional excursion trains for railfans who admired the railroad's use of steam engines until the 1960s.
+These two lines were combined under the title of the Louisiana Eastern Railroad and soon upgraded with heavier rails and reconfigured switches.
+Throughout the 1950s, Spence continued to collect steam locomotives retired from mainline railroads switching to diesel power.
+Over thirty steam locomotives of various designs were acquired, transporting gravel to the Illinois Central and offering occasional excursion trains for railfans who admired the railroad's use of steam engines until the 1960s.